-Of course for tropical and semi-tropical plants overwintering is necessary as they are not adapted to survive cold temperatures.
-But there are many other reasons why protection over the winter months may be necessary.
+- Not Adapted for Cold Temperatures - For tropical and semi-tropical plants overwintering is necessary as they are not adapted to survive cold temperatures.

-Other plants, such as strawberries, are winter hardy, but need overwinter protection to prevent damage to flowers or above-ground stems that would inhibit flowering (and fruits) the subsequent year.
+- To Protect Flowers or Buds - Other plants, such as strawberries, are winter hardy but need overwinter protection to prevent damage to flowers or above-ground stems that would inhibit flowering (and fruits) the subsequent year.

-Some broadleaf evergreens or conifers, such as boxwood (Buxus), may need protection from drying harsh winter winds since their leaves are able to lose water over the winter months.
+- Protection from Winter Winds - Some conifers or broadleaf evergreens, such as boxwood (Buxus), may need protection from drying harsh winter winds since their leaves are present and able to lose water over the winter months.